-Discretely Presented Component Units: Northeastern State University Foundation, Inc. (the "University Foundation") is a component unit of the University under GASB 39 that should be discretely presented with the financial statements of the University.
+Discretely Presented Component Units: Northeastern State University Foundation, Inc. (the University Foundation) is a component unit of the University under GASB 39 that should be discretely presented with the financial statements of the University.
 The University Foundation has a fiscal year ending December 31.
 The University is the beneficiary of the University Foundation.
 The Foundation is a separate legal entity with its own Board of Trustees.
-The University Foundation is administered to provide benefit to the University.
 The University Foundation uses all contributions, grants and other revenues to aid the University in charitable, benevolent, religious, educational, scientific and literary purposes.